-Our empirical results are consistent with a model of convex effort costs on the intensive margin.
-However, even in the absence of convex operating costs, output subsidies could mechanically encourage more output by incentivizing production when the marginal willingness to pay for electricity is below zero.
+Even in the absence of convex operating costs, output subsidies could mechanically encourage more output by incentivizing production when the marginal willingness to pay for electricity is below zero.
 In electricity markets, prices sometimes fall below zero during periods of low demand due to a combination of inflexible supply, prohibitively expensive storage, and transmission constraints.
-In these periods, wind farm operators who receive the PTC should be willing to pay at least as much as the value of the subsidy to be dispatched each time period, whereas 1603 recipients would have less of an incentive to supply electricity.29 we could compute this number directly.
+In these periods, wind farm operators who receive the PTC should be willing to pay at least as much as the value of the subsidy to be dispatched each time period, whereas 1603 recipients would have less of an incentive to supply electricity.34

+How much of the difference in output across PTC and 1603 plants can be attributed to negative prices?
+If we observed hourly bids and clearing prices for all the plants in our sample, we could compute this number directly.
 Unfortunately, these data are not available.
 In lieu of this, we first collect high-frequency wholesale electricity prices at all nodes (i.e., locations) for six large U.S. electricity markets.
 For each wind farm in our sample, we use these data to compute the frequency of negative prices at the closest node on a monthly basis from 2011 to 2014.
 Appendix C provides more detail on these price data and presents summary statistics.
-Negative price shares vary considerably across time and space, however averages in excess of our estimated 1603 capacity factor decline are common (Appendix Table C.1).
+Negative price shares vary considerably across time and space, however averages in excess of our estimated 1603 capacity factor decline are not uncommon (Appendix Table C.1).